-At our office we used to do different group activities – catered group lunch, potluck, group training or learning something new.
-We all started working from home in early March and closed the office in July so our activities need to be a little different now.
+Thinking about how to offer team-building activities for your work from home team?
+At our physical office we used to do different group activities – catered group lunch, potluck, group training or learning something new.
+We all started working from home in early March and closed the office in July so our team-building activities need to be a little different now.

-We immediately scheduled a daily morning video meeting at 8:30 – before anyone has meetings booked and taking advantage of what used to be commuting time.
+When the pandemic forced the closing of our offices, we immediately scheduled a daily morning video meeting at 8:30.
+This meeting occurs before anyone has meetings booked and takes advantage of what used to be commuting time.
 When we had an office it was the time for morning hellos, getting your coffee or tea, asking for help on a project or looking for new assignments.
 Now it’s a quick “hello” and going around the “room” with updates.

-We also booked group video “team time” around lunch time on Fridays.
+We also booked work from home video “team time” around lunch time on Fridays.
 Team time can take on many forms: learning new things, sharing or playing a game.
 I consider it important for morale and a good way for new people to better connect with the existing team.
 Here are some examples:

 - We all ordered take-out (using the company card) and turned on video while we ate, sharing what we chose.
 (Support your local restaurants!)